Jaswanthreddy000/NewsToday/README.md

    - **Title**: Presented the title of the news article.
    - **Description**: Included a brief description of the news.
    - **Read More Button**: Included a button to redirect users to the original website for further reading.
+   -  **Note:** If the image is not available, a default image corresponding to the category of the news is displayed to ensure a consistent user experience.
 6. **Footer Component**
 The Footer component (`Footer.js`) is responsible for displaying the footer section of the NewsToday website.
 It consists of three sections: